msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     having *side effects*.

     .. clickablearea:: cli-state
        :question: Click on the commands that you think may have a side-effect (change the state of the turtle).
+(If you make a mistake you can click on the value again to unhighlight it.)
        :table:
        :correct: 1,1;1,2;2,1;2,2;3,1
        :incorrect: 3,2